auliakhalqillah/Introduction-to-Python/README.md

 Python can be installed in Linux, Windows and Mac OS, for more information about the installation, you can visit the [Python's website](https://www.python.org/downloads/).

-In this repository, I would like to explain:
+In this repository, I would like to share:

 1. How to setup Python online by using [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb) and Github Repository
 2. Working with Notebook in Google Colab